Information for students with disabilities

 Support in Moray House School of Education and Sport

-Personal Tutor (PT)/Student Adviser (SA): If you have any issue or concern which is affecting your studies, the PT or SA is the first person you should contact.
+Student Adviser: If you have any issue or concern which is affecting your studies, your Student Adviser is the first person you should contact.
 You will meet them near the beginning of your studies.

 Disability Contact: If you want to discuss any issues about the arrangements for your support as a student with a disability, please contact the School's Disability contact, Rachel O'Neill.